ImperialCollegeLondon/ReCoDE-DecodingMarketSignals/README.md

 If there is an existing exemplar in the ReCoDE repositories link to that.
 -->

-- Foundational knowledge of Python
+- Foundational knowledge of Python and Pandas.
-- An interest in stock markets and trading signals
+- An interest in stock markets and trading signals.
-- An interest in statistical analysis and hypothesis testing
+- An interest in statistical analysis and hypothesis testing.
 - Resilience in troubleshooting and adapting older libraries to work with recent Python versions.
   - Particularly, we will make use of a library called `ta-lib` that contains a pattern-recognition library detecting candlestick patterns in Open-High-Low-Close `(OHCL)` data.
-- Familiarity with Jupyter notebooks.
+- Familiarity with Jupyter notebooks, type annotations, and automation.

 ### Academic